novalagung/learndevops/en/terraform-aws-load-balancer-auto-scaling.md

 ![Terraform | AWS EC2 + Load Balancer + Auto Scaling | curl to load balancer](https://i.imgur.com/5jonEG2.png)

-We can see from image above, the http response is different one another from multiple `curl` commands.
-The load balancer manage the traffic, sometimes we will got the instance A, sometimes B, etc.
+We can see from the image above, the HTTP response is different from one another across those multiple `curl` commands.
+The load balancer manages the traffic, sometimes we will get the instance A, sometimes B, etc.

-In the AWS console the instances that up and running is visible.
+In the AWS console, the instances that up and running are visible.

 ![Terraform | AWS EC2 + Load Balancer + Auto Scaling | aws console](https://i.imgur.com/iETYwfw.png)